ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 Processing then continues as in {{client-start}}.

-## Getting a message buffer back from a TEEP Agent {#send-msg}
+## Getting a TAM URI and message buffer back from a TEEP Agent {#send-msg}

-When a TEEP Agent passes a message buffer (and TAM URI) to a TEEP/HTTP Client, the TEEP/HTTP Client MUST do the following, using the TEEP/HTTP Client's session state associated with its API call to the TEEP Agent.
+When a TEEP Agent passes a TAM URI and optionally a message buffer to a TEEP/HTTP Client, the TEEP/HTTP Client MUST do the following, using the TEEP/HTTP Client's session state associated with its API call to the TEEP Agent.

-The TEEP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type header fields with the TEEP media type in use, and a body containing the TEEP message buffer provided by the TEEP Agent.
+The TEEP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type header fields with the TEEP media type, and a body containing the TEEP message buffer (if any) provided by the TEEP Agent.
 The HTTP request is then associated with the TEEP/HTTP Client's session state.

 ## Receiving an HTTP response {#http-response}